atomone-hub/genesis/README.md

 NOTE: move the below to numbered objectives.

-1. Define $ATOM1: The staking token of the largest minimal ICS IBC Cosmos Hub that keeps 2/3 of ATOMs staked.
 2. Hub minimalism, and most importantly without a complex VM implementation on the root shard, but rather forcing VMs to live on non-root shards.
 This is the only way to scale to billions of users.